hapijs/hapi/API.md

 The `scheme` method must return an object with the following keys:
 - `api` - optional object which is exposed via the [`server.auth.api`](#serverauthapi) object.
-- `authenticate(request, reply)` - required function called on each incoming request configured with the authentication scheme where:
+- `authenticate(request, h)` - required function called on each incoming request configured with the authentication scheme where:
     - `request` - the [request object](#request-object).
-    - `reply` - the [reply interface](#reply-interface) the authentication method must call when done authenticating the request where:
+    - `h` - the [toolkit interface](#toolkit-interface) the authentication method must use when done authenticating the request where:
-        - `reply(err, response, result)` - is called if authentication failed where:
+        - `h.authenticated(result)` - is called if authentication succeeded where:
-            - `err` - any authentication error.
-            - `response` - any authentication response action such as redirection.
-Ignored if `err` is present, otherwise required.
             - `result` - an object containing:
                 - `credentials` - the authenticated credentials.
                 - `artifacts` - optional authentication artifacts.
-        - `reply.continue(result)` - is called if authentication succeeded where:
-            - `result` - same object as `result` above.
-- `payload(request, reply)` - optional function called to authenticate the request payload where:
-    - `request` - the [request object](#request-object).
-    - `reply(err, response)` - is called if authentication failed where:
+        - `h.unauthenticated(err, [result])` - is called if authentication failed where:
             - `err` - any authentication error.
-        - `response` - any authentication response action such as redirection.
-Ignored if `err` is present, otherwise required.
+            - `result` - an optional object containing:
+                - `credentials` - the authenticated credentials.
-    - `reply.continue()` - is called if payload authentication succeeded.
+                - `artifacts` - optional authentication artifacts.
-- `response(request, reply)` - optional function called to decorate the response with authentication headers before the response headers or payload is written where:
+- `payload(request, h)` - optional function called to authenticate the request payload where:
     - `request` - the [request object](#request-object).
-    - `reply(err, response)` - is called if an error occurred where:
+    - `h` - the toolkit interface.
+Return `h.continue` if payload authentication succeeded, otherwise throw an error or return an error response.
-        - `err` - any authentication error.
-        - `response` - any authentication response to send instead of the current response.
-Ignored if `err` is present, otherwise required.
+- `response(request, h)` - optional function called to decorate the response with authentication headers before the response headers or payload is written where:
-    - `reply.continue()` - is called if the operation succeeded.
+    - `request` - the [request object](#request-object).
+    - `h` - the toolkit interface.
+Return `h.continue` if payload authentication succeeded, otherwise throw an error or return an error response.
 - `options` - an optional object with the following keys:
     - `payload` - if `true`, requires payload validation as part of the scheme and forbids routes from disabling payload auth validation.
 Defaults to `false`.